 Arthur Eardley tried to do what he knew he should do—create a Windows 10 Recovery Drive.
 But Windows’ automated process for creating this drive failed.

 If you’re running Windows 10, you need to create a recovery drive—a bootable flash drive that will allow you to restore your system from a restore point, an image backup, or through a complete reinstall.

 There’s no single solution to this problem.
 A fix that works for one person won’t necessarily work for another.

 [Have a tech question?
 Ask PCWorld Contributing Editor Lincoln Spector.
 Send your query to email@example.com.]

 But first, a quick review on creating a recovery drive: Plug in an empty flash drive with a capacity of 4GB or more.
-Then open Control Panel’s Recovery tool, click Create a recovery drive, and follow the prompts.
+Note that Microsoft says you'll need a USB drive that is "at least 4GB" but in our experience you'll need at least an 8GB drive, and possibly even a 16GB drive, and they are so cheap these days it doesn't hurt to error on the side of caution anyway.
+Next open Control Panel’s Recovery tool, click Create a recovery drive, and follow the prompts.

 And yes, you do want to back up system files necessary for a full reinstall.